 - 3.4.1.
 Employ print and electronic media, personal contacts, educational opportunities, and cooperative agreements or partnerships to encourage conservation and improvement of indigenous threatened and endangered wildlife populations. - 3.4.2.
-Communicate and consult with state and federal agencies and industry through review of environmental impact statements and other assessments of initiatives that may adversely impact wildlife habitat. - Strategy 3.5: Collaborate with state, federal, and tribal governments in the recovery of federally listed species occurring in, or extirpated from, New Mexico.
+Communicate and consult with state and federal agencies and industry through review of environmental impact statements and other assessments of initiatives that may adversely impact wildlife habitat. - 3.4.3.
+Develop a framework or process for proactive outreach that would target landowners and agencies that have species of greatest conservation need.

+Strategy 3.5: Collaborate with state, federal, and tribal governments in the recovery of federally listed species occurring in, or extirpated from, New Mexico.

-- 3.5.1 Determine wildlife that are federally-listed or have been extirpated from NM. - 3.5.2 Determine which if any of these taxa still have suitable habitat or potentially suitable habitat (i.e. restoration potential) in New Mexico. - 3.5.3 Determine which taxa are least likely to increase or repopulate potential habitats in New Mexico on their own, without additional conservation efforts. - 3.5.4 Assess existing recovery efforts and partnerships. - 3.5.5 Evaluate which restoration efforts would have the highest probability of success. - 3.5.6 Implement cooperative conservation and recovery programs through work, agreements, etc. with other managers.
+- 3.5.1 Determine wildlife that are federally-listed or have been extirpated from NM. - 3.5.2 Determine which if any of these taxa still have suitable habitat or potentially suitable habitat (i.e. restoration potential) in New Mexico. - 3.5.3 Determine which taxa are least likely to increase or repopulate potential habitats in New Mexico on their own, without additional conservation efforts. - 3.5.4 Assess existing recovery efforts and partnerships. - 3.5.5 Evaluate which restoration efforts would have the highest probability of success.

+3.5.6 Implement cooperative conservation and recovery programs through work, agreements, etc. with other managers.